 During her four years on the basketball team at Middlebury, the Panthers sported a 76-27 record, including an ECAC Championship in 1997.
 The team also earned two bids to the NCAA Tournament in 1996 and 1998, while taking part in the 1999 ECAC tourney.
 She played in 102 games at Middlebury, scoring 958 points (9.4 ppg), while pulling down 607 rebounds (6.0 rpg).

-Before coming to Wesleyan in the summer of 2001, Lane coached at her alma mater, NESCAC and Little Three rival Amherst College, while earning her Master's degree in exercise and sports studies at Smith College.
+Before coming to Wesleyan in the summer of 2001, Lane coached at her alma mater, NESCAC and Little Three-rival Amherst College, while earning her master's degree in exercise and sports studies at Smith College.
 In 1999, she was an assistant with the Amherst softball team before moving into a co-head coach position in 2000 and 2001.
-She was an assistant with the field hockey program at Amherst for two years as well, including the 1999 season when the Purple and White finished as the NCAA Division III national runners-up.
-During her undergraduate years at Amherst, Lane captained both the softball (1997,1998) and field hockey (1997) teams.
-As a pitcher, she helped lead the Purple and White to a No. 16 finish in the country her senior year, and was named to the New England Regional All-Tournament Team.
-A sweeper in field hockey, Lane played in the Division III North-South All-Star game in 1997.
+She was an assistant with the field hockey program at Amherst for two years as well, including the 1999 season when Amherst finished as the NCAA Division III runner-up.

-- Amherst, Bates, Bowdoin, Colby, Hamilton, MIT, Smith, Trinity, Tufts, Union, U.S. Coast Guard, Wellesley, Wheaton
+- Amherst, Bates, Bowdoin, Colby, Hamilton, MIT, Smith, Trinity, Tufts, U.S. Coast Guard, Wheaton, Williams